Ephrath

+The name comes from the Hebrew root פָּרָה (parah) and means to be fruitful, to bear fruit, to increase.

 Biblical place

-A very old tradition is that Ephrath refers to Bethlehem, as the first mention of Ephrath occurs in Genesis, in reference to the place where Rachel died giving birth to Benjamin and where she was buried on the road from Bethel.
-Evidence that she died on the way there is reflected by the ancient Tomb of Rachel at the city's entrance.
+A very old tradition holds that Ephrath refers to Bethlehem, as the first mention of Ephrath occurs in Genesis, in reference to the place where Rachel died giving birth to Benjamin and was buried on the road from Bethel.
+Evidence that she died on the way there is reflected by the ancient Rachel's tomb at the city's entrance.

 Throughout much of the Bible, Ephrath is a description for members of the Israelite tribe of Judah, as well as for possible founders of Bethlehem.

-Ephrath/Bethlehem are also connected to Messianic prophecy, as found in the book of the minor prophet Micah "But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel."
+Ephrath, or Bethlehem, is connected to messianic prophecy, as found in the book of the minor prophet Micah: "But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel."
+This specifies the town of Bethlehem in the southern part of biblical Israel (Judah/Judea), distinguishing it from the Bethlehem located in the north (Galilee).
+Both Matthew 2 and Luke 2 in the New Testament state that Jesus was born in Bethlehem of Judea.

 Personal name

 Caleb's second wife was called Ephrath (or Ephrathah).

 Locations named after Ephrath

 Some modern places named after Ephrath include: